bbauska/JS-Basics-Unlock/README.md

 </p>
 <!-- ![](./images/image094.jpg){width="15.430272309711286in" height="3.355073272090989in"}  -->

-Despite sum being called before it appears in the code, the program can execute it without error due to hoisting.
+>p>Despite sum being called before it appears in the code, the program can execute it without error due to hoisting.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-#### Function Expressions
+<h3>Function Expressions</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-A function expression assigns an anonymous function or a named function to a variable.
-Function expressions are not hoisted, meaning they cannot be called before they are defined in the code.
+<p>A function expression assigns an anonymous function or a named function
+to a variable.
+Function expressions are not hoisted, meaning they cannot be called before they are defined in the code.</p>

-Syntax:
+<p>Syntax:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 95.   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">